CB Insights: 3,358 tech exits in 2016, ‘unicorn births’ down 68%

 As for who is doing the buying, CB Insights reports that Google, which disclosed the acquisition of some 18 companies in 2016, took the crown in terms of acquisition volume (not value), with Salesforce and Accenture tying in second place.
 (It’s harder to calculate value, as the price for many of the deals never gets disclosed.)
 Interestingly tech holding company J2 Global, which owns brands like Ziff Davis and acquired Offers.com and others, has flexed its muscle as a consolidator, coming in fourth position in terms of acquisition volume.

 VCs that make early-stage investments continue to rank the highest among VCs in terms of prolific activity and subsequent exits, which is no surprise: the total amount per deal is much lower, allowing them to spread their bets more widely.

 SV Angel, CB Insights researchers said, led all VC firms in the number of exits, with companies like Cruise Automation (acquired by GM), Twilio (IPO), and Vurb (acquired by Snapchat) all getting snapped up.
 Other VCs rounding out the top 5 were Intel Capital, 500 Startups, Andreessen Horowitz, and Norwest Venture Partners.

-Intel Capital — which nearly pulled out of all VC investing before it changed course last year — also ranked as the top corporate investor in terms of exits, followed by Google Ventures and Salesforce Ventures.
+Intel Capital — which nearly pulled out of all VC investing before it suddenly changed course — also ranked as the top corporate investor in terms of exits, followed by Google Ventures and Salesforce Ventures.
 Its exits included iControl Networks, Impinj, and Nexmo.

+In terms of what categories of tech companies are seeing the most activity, “internet” startups remain the biggest category, but it appears that their share is in decline at the moment, accounting for 46% of all exits in Q4, down 11 percentage points on the same quarter a year ago.

+Meanwhile, startups that focus on advertising, sales and marketing were far and away biggest category for both sales and IPOs, coming in at 54 companies exiting, with some biggies among them, such as mobile ad company AppLovin‘ selling to Orient Hontai Capital for $1.4 billion.
+In second came business intelligence and analytics services.

 0